deeppavlov/DeepPavlov/deeppavlov/models/ner/README.md

     european    I-FOOD
     cuisine     O

-In the example above PER means person tag, and "B-" and "I-" are prefixes identifying beginnings and continuations of the entities.
+In the example above, `FOOD` means food tag (and `LOC` means location tag), and "B-" and "I-" are prefixes identifying beginnings and continuations of the entities.

 Slot Filling can be formulated as: